Dinner/ Polish Recipes/ Soup Recipes

 Strain the broth.
 You can discard all the vegetables (you can leave 1 carrot for the soup if you wish).
 When the meat is cold enough to handle, separate it from the bones and skin and discard them (you can keep the meat and add it later to the soup).

 STEP 1: Grate 1 lb (450g) cucumbers in brine on the big holes of a box grater.
-Squeeze the grated cucumbers with your hands, reserve the liquid (add it to the brine from the cucumbers, you should have 1 cup of juice total).
-After you squeezed out the water you should have about 1 2/3 cups grated cucumbers.
+Squeeze the grated cucumbers with your hands and reserve the liquid (you should have about 1/2 cup of the brine, add another 1/2 cup of the brine from the jar with cucumbers, you should have 1 cup of liquid/brine in total).
+After you have squeezed out the water you should have about 1 2/3 cups of grated cucumbers.

 STEP 2: Grate 1 medium carrot on the small holes of a box grater, cut 1 lb (450g) potatoes into small cubes (about 1/2-inch / 1.5 cm), finely chop 1 medium onion.